DaniMori/rproj-template/README.md

 ## Restoring the environment

-The reproducible environment created by `renv` must be restored to install all the packages this project needs to be built properly.
-If `renv` does not initialize automatically (check the console for messages about this), you will need to manually install the package first:
+The reproducible environment created by [{renv}](https://rstudio.github.io/renv/) must be restored to install all the packages this project needs to be built properly.
+If [{renv}](https://rstudio.github.io/renv/) does not initialize automatically (check the console for messages about this), you will need to manually install the package first:

 ``` r
 install.packages("renv")